SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Evaluation

-This section presents how we selected the optimal LoRA~\cite{hu2021loralowrankadaptationlarge} variant that is employed by our synthetic defect generation pipeline which finally used in downstream detection training.
-We evaluate multiple LoRA training strategies for adapting Flux.1-dev~\cite{flux2024,labs2025flux1kontextflowmatching} to faithfully reproduce pitting defect characteristics found in BSData~\cite{schlagenhauf2021industrial}, aiming to balance domain-consistent defect morphology with prompt adherence.
-All variants follow the training procedure described in Sec.~\ref{subsec:arch}.\\ \textbf{Qualitative comparison.} During training, we generate intermediate samples every 400 steps with the final prompt to monitor convergence and detect failure modes early.
-Fig.~\ref{fig:4lora} shows representative outputs of the four LoRA~\cite{hu2021loralowrankadaptationlarge} variants after 2{,}000 training steps, including the random strategy and the three size-binned variants.
-Visual inspection provides an initial indication of domain alignment, but final model selection is based on quantitative evaluation. \\ \textbf{Quantitative comparison.} We generate synthetic patches with each LoRA variant and evaluate them using DreamSim~\cite{fu2023dreamsim} (perceptual similarity to real patches) and CLIPScore~\cite{hessel2021clipscore} (prompt alignment).
+This section describes how we select the optimal LoRA~\cite{hu2021loralowrankadaptationlarge} variant and analyze prompt construction and sample filtering for BSData~\cite{schlagenhauf2021industrial}, using DreamSim~\cite{fu2023dreamsim} and CLIPScore~\cite{hessel2021clipscore} as quality metrics throughout.
+All LoRA variants follow the training procedure described in Sec.~\ref{subsec:arch}.\\ \textbf{Qualitative comparison.} During training, we generate intermediate samples every 400 steps with the final prompt to monitor convergence and detect failure modes early.
+We provide these samples in the supplementary (Fig.~14 in the supplementary material).\\ \textbf{Quantitative comparison.} We generate synthetic patches with each LoRA variant and evaluate them using DreamSim~\cite{fu2023dreamsim} (perceptual similarity to real patches) and CLIPScore~\cite{hessel2021clipscore} (prompt alignment).
 For DreamSim we report the minimum distance to the nearest real patch (\textit{min\_dist}) and the mean distance to the $k{=}3$ nearest neighbours (\textit{mean\_k\_dist}).
 The size-binned strategy produces 20 samples per bucket (60 total); the random strategy is evaluated on an equal number under identical settings.
-Tab.~\ref{tab:lora_choice_size_buckets} summarizes the results.
+Tab.~\ref{tab:lora_choice} \textit{(a)} summarizes the results.
 The LoRA trained on large defects achieves the best overall performance, yielding the highest mean and median CLIPScore as well as the lowest DreamSim distances for both metrics.
-The medium bucket is competitive only in median \textit{mean\_k\_dist}.
-These results indicate that training on larger patches produces a LoRA that better captures both prompt semantics and real defect appearance.
-Best value per metric column is \textbf{orange}.
+Best value per metric column is \textbf{yellow}.